 The city’s top attraction is undoubtedly the Scrovegni Chapel.
 This small but spectacular church is covered – walls and ceiling – in frescoes painted by Giotto in the 14th century.

 Another must see in Padua is Prato della Valle.
-At 90,000 square meters, Prato della Valle is the largest square in Europe and one of the most beautiful in the entire world.
+At 90,000 square meters, Prato della Valle is the largest square in Europe and one of the most beautiful places in the world.

 #3 – Vicenza

 - Ideal for culture vultures

 Architecture aficionados and culture vultures will love taking a day trip to nearby Vicenza.
 Located 62 kilometres north of Venice, Vicenza is a city famous for its incredible buildings, beautiful basilicas and its expansive squares.

 Vicenza’s most notable attraction is the grand Teatro Olimpico.
 Arguably one of the greatest works of Palladio, the Teatre Olimpico is the oldest enclosed theatre in the world.
 It features a façade decorated with stone carvings and wooden statues, and a trompe-l’oeil painting to make it look like a busy street.